RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/multi-ip-ipv6.md

 Where:

-- addr - is the internal address (can be used only when the node is offline)
+- addr - the internal address (can be used only when the node is offline)
-- external_addr - are the external addresses
+- external_addr - external addresses

 **Note:** While [Joining a new node to a cluster]({{< relref "/rs/administering/cluster-operations/adding-node.md" >}})